What Is Divinity?

 – The Urantia Book

-A divine experience is a matter of achieving spiritual union with God through communion—communication and personal interaction—not by merging or dissolving your unique self in an infinite ocean of impersonal existence.
-You achieve unity with divinity by your freewill choice to live a spiritual life, to follow the lead of your inner Spirit as God wants you to.
+Divine spirituality is a matter of achieving spiritual union with God through communion, which is no more than your personal rapport with the Paradise Spirit within you.
+It is not an attempt to unite with God by dissolving your unique self in an infinite ocean of impersonal existence.
+Instead, you achieve unity with divinity by your freewill choice to live a spiritual life, to follow the guidance of your Spirit Teacher as God wants you to.
 It’s a unity of purpose.

-In this purposeful unity of self and spirit, you come to realize that spirituality is not a thing you exclusively possess.
-Instead, it’s a dynamic experience in which you become a living conduit for spiritual energy, love, and wisdom.
-You receive and you transmit spiritual qualities and spiritual forces.
+In this purposeful unity of self and spirit, we come to realize that spirituality is not a thing we possess.
+Instead, it’s an ongoing dynamic experience in which we become living conduits for spiritual energy, love, and wisdom.
+In other words, we fully participate in a spiritual existence by being both a receiver and a transmitter of divine qualities and forces.

-To advance in the spirit, you must be willing to live a life in the spirit.
-Until you can reach a point in your life where you can love others freely and with sincere affection, you will be confined to a religion of the mind rather than being liberated in a religion of the spirit.
+Thus, to complete our God experience, we must be willing to live a life in the spirit.
+Until we reach a point in our lives where we can love others freely and with sincere affection, we will find ourselves confined to a religion of the mind rather than being liberated in a religion of the spirit.

 Freely you have received, freely give.